Ashley BartonDVM, CVA, DACVAA, CVTP, CIVCA, CCRP

 Her veterinary interests include loco-regional anesthesia, osteoarthritis, degenerative joint disease, spinal disorders, platelet-rich plasma injections, therapeutic epidurals, transcutaneous electrical nerve stimulation (TENS), neuromuscular electrical stimulation (NMES), therapeutic ultrasound, low-level laser, aqua therapy and therapeutic exercises.

-Certified Veterinary Tui-na Practitioner, Chi Institute of Traditional Chinese Veterinary Medicine, Reddick, FL
+- Certified Veterinary Tui-na Practitioner, Chi Institute, Reddick, FL

 Dr. Barton enjoys spending time outdoors with her dogs and riding and competing with her horse, Finn.